toddstavish/bee-service/README.md

-# Building Extraction Evaluation
+# Building Extraction Evaluation Service

-A RESTful web service implementation to perform polygon comparison for building extraction evaluation.
+A RESTful web service to perform polygon comparison for building extraction evaluation.
+The service is implemented in Python using an Azure App Service Web App.